YewoMhango/imageBlurJS/README.md

 # Fast Image Blurring with Javascript

 This is a simple, browser-based image blurring program purely in Javascript.
 It uses boxblur and stackblur algorithms, and each algorithm has multiple implementations, of differing speeds.
-For further reference on how the algorithms work, refer to the next section.
+For further reading on how the algorithms work, refer to the references.

 ## References